josgarvil/Redes-Neuronales-EEGnet/README.md

 # Redes-Neuronales-EEGnet
-Conjunto de aplicaciones de EEGnet en creación de modelos de Deep Learning
+-- Neuronal-Networks-EEGnet --
+EEGnet's suite of applications in Deep Learning Modelling